Personal tax enquiry form

 If you are working in Jersey on a seasonal basis, you'll pay tax on your Jersey income only and get an allowance depending how many days you are in Jersey during the year.

-Seasonal employee information <link>
+Seasonal workers information

 Benefits in kind

 A benefit in kind (also known as employee benefits) is anything that is not money but is provided free or below the normal cost by your employer.
 Examples include:

 Your employer should tell you what the taxable value of any benefit is so you can declare it correctly on your tax return.